localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 ---
-title: Accessing LocalStack via the Endpoint URL
+title: Accessing LocalStack via the endpoint URL
 weight: 1
 tags:
 - troubleshooting
 - networking
 ---

-Use this page to find the scenario that best matches your use case
+This documentation provides step-by-step guidance on how to access LocalStack services via the endpoint URL and troubleshoot common issues.

 ## From the same computer

 {{< figure src="../images/1.svg" width="400" >}}

-**Example**: you are running localstack on your computer and are trying to access it via the AWS CLI.

-If you expose port 4566 from your LocalStack instance then you should be able to connect by connecting to `localhost`, or any domain name that refers to `localhost`.
-The LocalStack CLI does this for you, but when running the docker container either directly or with `docker compose`, this must be done manually.
-See the [getting started documentation]({{< ref "getting-started/installation" >}}) for more information.
+Suppose you have LocalStack installed on your machine and want to access it using the AWS CLI.
+To connect, you must expose port 4566 from your LocalStack instance and connect to `localhost` or a domain name that points to `localhost`.
+While the LocalStack CLI does this automatically, when running the Docker container directly or with docker compose, you must configure it manually.
+Check out the [getting started documentation]({{< ref "getting-started/installation" >}}) for more information.

 {{<alert title="Note">}}
-If you bind a domain name to `localhost`, check that you are not subject to [DNS rebind protection]({{< ref "user-guide/tools/transparent-endpoint-injection/dns-server#dns-rebind-protection" >}}).
+Additionally, if you bind a domain name to `localhost`, ensure that you are not subject to [DNS rebind protection]({{< ref "user-guide/tools/transparent-endpoint-injection/dns-server#dns-rebind-protection" >}}).
 {{</alert>}}

-If you need to change which port is exposed, you can use the `EDGE_PORT` [configuration variable]({{< ref "references/configuration" >}}) when starting LocalStack.
+You can also use the `EDGE_PORT` [configuration variable]({{< ref "references/configuration" >}}) to change the exposed port if necessary.

 ## From a container LocalStack created

 {{< figure src="../images/4.svg" width="400" >}}

-**Example**: your code is running in an ECS container that LocalStack has created.

-It may be useful to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and set the `MAIN_DOCKER_NETWORK` environment variable to this value.
-Then code running in the container can access the LocalStack instance by its hostname.
+Suppose your code is running inside an ECS container that LocalStack has created.
+To enable access to the LocalStack instance, it's advisable to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and then set the `MAIN_DOCKER_NETWORK` environment variable to this network's name.
+This allows the code running inside the container to access the LocalStack instance using its hostname.
 For example:

 {{<tabpane>}}
 {{<tab header="CLI" lang="bash">}}